Like it or not, tough talks in the workplace cannot be avoided. Here are some ways you can prepare for the inevitable.

 A wound is a bit painful to fix with antiseptic and bandages, but it heals.
 Ignored, it worsens and infects other areas as well.
 It’s the same when it comes to work difficulties.
 If ignored, working relationships deteriorate and others in the team can become infected.
 As a result, an avoided dispute becomes a performance and risk management problem.

-Central to this approach is the communication tool, “Influence Dimensions”, which has over 50,000 users and is profiled in two influential leadership texts be understood or be overlooked and Developing Management Skills.
+Central to the SHIFT approach is the communication tool, “Influence Dimensions”, which has over 50,000 users and is profiled in two influential leadership texts be understood or be overlooked and Developing Management Skills.

 The workshop focuses on shifting perspectives around difficult conversations in order to: